bluz71/bluz71.github.io/_posts/2017-12-22-browser-navigation-in-react-components.md

 export default withRouter(BookList);
 ```

-Now push current the current state, `this.params` in this case, into history:
+Now push the required state, `this.params` in this case, into history:

 ```jsx
   handlePageChange = (page) => {
     this.params.page = page;
     this.props.history.push('/', this.params);